dominiccdj/BankingApp/README.md

 - Dominik Jurkovic @dominiccdj

-This Readme file was created with some help of AI <3
+This Readme file was created with some help from AI, but the code was written by me. :)